-All members of the faculty are eligible to serve on the Committee on Educational Policy, with the same exceptions as govern eligibility for the Committee of Six.
+All members of the faculty are eligible to serve on the Committee on Educational Policy, with the same exceptions as govern eligibility for the Faculty Executive Committee.

-The Committee on Educational policy is expected to review and evaluate, and to report to the faculty on, the general educational policy of the college; to consider suggestions from departments or from individual faculty members or students relating to changes in educational policy, including proposals for new courses, new programs, and altered major programs or honors requirements; and to make recommendations to the Committee of Six and the faculty.
-The Committee on Educational Policy advises the president and the dean of the faculty about the allocation of faculty positions to departments.
+The Committee on Educational policy is expected to review and evaluate, and to report to the faculty on, the general educational policy of the college; to consider suggestions from departments or from individual faculty members or students relating to changes in educational policy, including proposals for new courses, new programs, and altered major programs or honors requirements; and to make recommendations to the Faculty Executive Committee and the faculty.
+The Committee on Educational Policy advises the president and the provost and dean of the faculty about the allocation of faculty positions to departments.
 In making recommendations for such allocations, the committee considers, inter alia, the curricular needs of individual departments and the commitment of departments to offer courses that meet identified college-wide priorities and curricular needs.
-The CEP also maintains the college calendar, in consultation with the registrar and subject to the ultimate approval of the faculty.
+The CEP also maintains the college calendar, in consultation with the registrar and subject to the ultimate approval of the faculty (voted by the faculty, March 21, 2017).